realumhelp/Creality-K1-and-K1-Max_wiki/Install-Fluidd.md

-The version of Fluidd present in the firmware is not the latest.
+The version of Fluidd provided by Creality is not the latest.
+With this guide you can have latest official build.

 <br />

-To have permanent configuration, make sure you have followed this [Permanent Moonraker Configuration](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Permanent-Moonraker-Configuration) section before.

 **<u>Note:</u> This procedure must be repeated if you restore the printer to default settings or if you update the firmware.**

 <br />

-## Update to the latest version
+## Install the latest version

 - On original Fluidd Web Interface go to `Configuration`, open `moonraker.conf` file and add this lines at the bottom: